Erwin ResinSolutions Facility

 Ion-exchange resins are used to purify the water in nuclear power plants.
 During this process, the resins remove radioactive isotopes from the water and then must be disposed of as radioactive waste.

-Is the THOR process used for waste blending?
+Is the Steam Reforming process used for waste blending?

-What are the benefits of the THOR process?
+What are the benefits of the Steam Reforming process?

 The resin is processed into a superior waste form that is proven to be highly stable and homogeneous, an ideal combination for disposal.